-It is in this spirit that we here introduce a new member to the family of experimentally realized quantum degenerate mixtures: a mixture of bosonic Erbium (\bEr) and bosonic Ytterbium (\bYb).
-Going neither to the extremes of large mass-imbalances or nearly overwhelmingly complicated inter-species interaction potentials, this new mixture might sit at a sweet spot where with reasonable computational efforts physical phenomena can be explored in depth and systematically as first proposed and theoretically described by Kosicki, Borkowski and {\.Z}uchowski~\cite{kosicki_quantum_2020}.
-In short, while quantum chaotic behavior could be confirmed experimentally in, e.g., the complex dynamics of highly magnetic and highly anisotropic Er-Er collisions~\cite{frisch_quantum_2014}, it is believed that evidences of quantum chaos may also be found in the significantly simpler Er-Yb collisional system.
-In that case one of the collisional partners, Yb, is a comparatively easy to model spin-singlet atom and the inter-species interactions can be derived from \emph{ab initio} calculations~\cite{kosicki_quantum_2020}.
+It is in this spirit that we here introduce another member to the family of experimentally realized quantum degenerate mixtures: a mixture of bosonic erbium (\bEr) and bosonic ytterbium (\bYb).
+Without going to the extremes of either large mass imbalances or nearly overwhelmingly complicated interspecies interaction potentials, this mixture might be ideal for exploring physical phenomena in-depth and systematically with reasonable computational efforts, as first proposed and theoretically described by Kosicki, Borkowski, and {\.Z}uchowski~\cite{kosicki_quantum_2020}.
+In short, while quantum chaotic behavior could be confirmed experimentally in, e.g., the complex dynamics of highly magnetic and highly anisotropic Er-Er collisions~\cite{frisch_quantum_2014}, it is believed that evidence of quantum chaos may also be found in the significantly simpler Er-Yb collisional system.
+In that case, one of the collisional partners, Yb, is a comparatively-easy-to-model spin-singlet atom, and the interspecies interactions can be derived from \emph{ab initio} calculations~\cite{kosicki_quantum_2020}.
 This greatly helps in identifying the driving mechanisms, such as anisotropic interactions, that contribute to the chaotic behavior.
-Furthermore, as both species have similarly large masses while also offering various isotopes each for use in the experiments, Er-Yb mixtures offer a unique possibility to study the effects of minute reduced-mass differences on the Feshbach spectra.
-The expected shifts of the inter-species Feshbach resonance positions should be well controlled and might be sensitive to temporal changes of the proton-to-electron mass ratio.~\cite{ketterle_evaporative_1996}.
+Furthermore, the two species have similarly large masses while also offering various isotopes each for use in the experiments, Er-Yb mixtures offer a unique possibility to study the effects of minute reduced-mass differences on the Feshbach spectra.
+The expected shifts of the interspecies Feshbach resonance positions should be well controlled and might be sensitive to temporal changes in the proton-to-electron mass ratio~\cite{ketterle_evaporative_1996}.